 Additional strength to be added with post-print sub-boil water annealing, which anyone with fire, water and a pot can perform.

-Another, less preferable, less accessible and complexity-adding approach would be to source a biodegradable resin and fill strategically hollow prints.
+Another, less preferable, less accessible and complexity-adding approach would be to source a biodegradable resin and fill strategically hollow prints. - Compostable: Printable using PLA filament (polylactic acid), which is made from corn/beet/sugarcane/etc. and is fully compostable.

 Member that Roaches pitch about the "first" "partially" most "green" skate ever?
 Yeah, that's just a little PLA and PCR material swirled around with some marketing juice: no composting there bro.